“No, you not! You’re gonna get killed!!!”

 6. Pack Light

 The less you carry around, the less can get stolen.
-Makes sense, right?
+That makes sense, right?
 Plus, it’s easier to watch only one piece of luggage than a pile of it.

 Packing light is also important to stay flexible and safe.
 How do you want to chase after someone who just stole your handbag when you have 3 massive suitcases to drag behind you?
 Or run away?
 Or defend yourself when you are wrapped in backpacks and bags?